MioraNomenjanahary/Automation-Virtualhost-Apache2/README.md

    ansible-playbook -i hosts automation.yml --ask-become-pass

    ```
-   # Remember put your ip adresse on line 60 in the script
+   # Remember put your ip adresss on line 60 in the script